 Located near the intersection of two of Utah’s largest counties, in a fast-growing science and technology corridor known as “Silicon Slopes,” the 700-acre Draper Site Design project provides tremendous opportunities for redevelopment, priming the area as a driving force for the state’s economy.
 The Utah State Prison currently occupying the site will be relocated in 2021.

-Conceived in collaboration with the Point of the Mountain Development Commission and the nonprofit Envision Utah, the master plan envisions a live-work-play community that encourages different scales of development and provides a sustainable framework for the expected population and economic growth.
+Conceived in collaboration with the Point of the Mountain Development Commission and the nonprofit Envision Utah, the master plan maps out the design for a live-work-play community that encourages different scales of development and provides a sustainable framework for expected population and economic growth.

-An extensive public open space system highlights the site’s natural beauty and Utah’s outdoor culture.
+An extensive public open space system highlights the natural landscapes and Utah’s outdoor culture.
 The walkable streetscape transitions into greenway corridors with multiuse paths for walkers, runners and cyclists.
 These interconnected paths link to popular trail systems.